 Our progress 2020: Technical watch on material availability and potential partnerships ongoing.

 We will reduce the weight of our single use plastic footprint by 15% in the lead up by 2025.
 As an intermediate target, we’re aiming for a 5% reduction by 2022.
-In order to calculate our plastic footprint, we use the Plastic Disclosure Project guidelines as a reference framework.

 Our progress 2020: With a reduction of 7% we already achieved our intermediary target for 2022.